top of page

 Positionality

 As a white, Jewish "Canadian" woman, my apprenticeship in these embodied traditional knowledge systems is a true gift.
-These teachings, although a calling, are not my birthright – but are a privilege.
+These teachings, although a calling, are not my birthright.
 I acknowledge my racial, class, heteronormative, able-bodied and geographic and citizenship privileges.

 I am a settler in so-called Canada and so-called South Africa.
 I am an occupier on and visit stolen land, and continue to benefit from this theft as a white woman, as do my children.

-I currently live on the traditional territory of the Huron-Wendat, Haudenosaunee and Anishinabek Nations as well as the Mississauga’s of the New Credit First Nation, which is the territory subject to the Dish with One Spoon Wampum Belt Covenant.
+I was born on the traditional territory of the Huron-Wendat, Haudenosaunee and Anishinabek Nations as well as the Mississauga’s of the New Credit First Nation, which is the territory subject to the Dish with One Spoon Wampum Belt Covenant.
+I currently occupy the unceded tmxʷúlaʔxʷ of the autonomous Sinixt in so-called British Columbia.

 I acknowledge both my oppressed and oppressive ancestors, as well as how I continue to benefit from colonization and oppression in its many forms today.
 I recognize that I am complicit in oppression, knowingly or ignorantly and that being a white Sangoma is problematic, period.

-I am grateful for the correction and patience of marginalized and racialized people but will not rely on them to educate me on how to be a better white person, as this is my responsibility as a settler and co-resistor.
-Also, they do not need any more emotional, mental, physical or spiritual labour in regards to white people.
+I am grateful for the correction and patience of marginalized and racialized people and will not rely on them to educate me on how to be a better white person, as this is my responsibility as a settler and co-resistor.
+I acknowledge that expecting this, can cause greater emotional, mental, physical and spiritual labour and distress, all the while, navigating the violence of whiteness, white structures and white bodies.

 I have caused harm because of my chosen, denied, unintended or willing ignorance.
-Despite endeavouring to mitigate this, as a white ciswoman I will cause harm in the present or future.
-My commitment is to acknowledge the harm that I have caused and to be restorative in a manner that is appropriate for the person/persons I have harmed, with no expectation of being forgiven.
+Despite endeavouring to mitigate this, as a white ciswoman, I will cause harm in the present or future.
+My commitment is to acknowledge the harm that I cause and to be restorative in a manner that is appropriate for the person/persons I have harmed, with no expectation of receiving an apology or being forgiven.

-I am committed to dismantling systems of oppression and following the lead of 2SLGBTQ+ (Two-Spirited, Lesbian, Gay, Bisexual, Trans, Queer, plus, and/or Black, Indigenous and People of Colour (BIPOC) who understand the impacts of oppression and community-led solutions better than I ever will.
+I am committed to dismantling systems of oppression and following the lead of 2SLGBTQ+ (Two-Spirited, Lesbian, Gay, Bisexual, Trans, Queer, plus, and/or Black, Indigenous and People of the Global Majority who understand the impacts of oppression and community-led solutions better than I ever will.
 I acknowledge that ultimately, disrupting whiteness and heteronormativity through systemic and embodied methods is on me and white and straight cis-gender folks.

 I am accountable and responsible for my ancestor's actions and embody these nuanced ancestors in the present.
 I will live in a reconcili-action (Indigenous Ally Toolkit, Montreal Urban Aboriginal Community Strategy Network) manner, and strive to do this in many ways, best discussed directly.

 My Xhosa and Zulu Gobela (teacher) and many other Zangoma often told me that a person despite race, ethnicity and nationality can be called to heal in these traditions.
 Some do not agree with this.
-I respect this position, especially from the BIPOC people who may be willing to problematize this with me further however, I accept and appreciate BIPOC peoples who do not want to nor want white people in their places and spaces of healing.
+I respect this position, especially from Indigenous South Africans, who may be willing to problematize this with me further, however, I accept and appreciate Black, Indigenous and People of the Global Majority who do not want to engage, nor want white people in their places and spaces of healing.

 (Pictured: Gobela Joyce, Acornhoek, South Africa)